 June 18, 1956 to December 8, 1975

-Sergeant Lally died fifty minutes sooner on the same date as Sergeant Handorf died a year before.
-Twenty-five years later, Police Officer Kevin Crayon would die yards from where Sergeant Lally was killed.
+Sergeant Lally died fifty minutes sooner on the same date as Sergeant Charles Handorf was shot and killed the year before.

 During 1995, Sergeant Charles S. Powers voluntarily surrendered Badge No. S114 and the Department retired it.